aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-properties/read-project-info/_index.md

 - **Which property tells if the schedule is based on start?** `Prj.SCHEDULE_FROM_START` – true means schedule from start, false means from finish.
 - **Can I extract project properties in Java?** Yes, you can read start date, finish date, current date, status date, and calendar name.
 - **Do I need a license for development?** A free temporary license works for evaluation; a full license is required for production.
 - **What Java version is required?** Java 8 or higher with the Aspose.Tasks JAR on the classpath.
+- **Is there a way to load the file in read‑only mode?** Yes—use `new Project(filePath, new LoadOptions())` and set `ReadOnly` to true to reduce memory usage.

+## Why use Aspose.Tasks for Java to read project information?
+Reading project data directly from an MPP file lets you automate reporting, feed dashboards, or integrate project schedules into custom business logic without manual export steps.
+Aspose.Tasks handles all Microsoft Project versions, so you get a reliable, version‑agnostic solution that works on any platform supporting Java.

 ## Prerequisites
 Before you begin, make sure you have: